 The web has become a part of our lives.
 Folks from all walks of life, from upscale parts of New York to dirt road villages you probably will never hear of in Burundi, are all a part of what we call "the internet".
 The reasons they use the web is highly varied: it could be to search for news articles, directions to the nearest pub, the winter/fall clothing trends, post-grad research, or shopping for a handbag, the list is endless.
 It could be anyone too.
 It’d be impossible to try to classify web users in any particular demographic range.

-Last week Six Revisions and Concept Feedback–a simple design feedback tool developed specifically for designers and developers–announced a giveaway for five Premium Concepts.
-Over 50 participants joined, and today we announce the five winners.
+Last week, Six Revisions and Concept Feedback announced a giveaway for five Premium Concepts.
+Over 50 participants joined.